 Anybody who has ever gone through the process of looking for a job knows how difficult and tiring that can be.
 It is usually very stressful because all our experience, skills, and qualifications are put to the test.
 Or, better said, they should be put to the test.
 Unfortunately, we also have to deal with our recruiter’s personal thoughts and attitudes that can be discriminatory, whether consciously or not.
 This could be easily avoided if that human element of hiring got replaced by technology.
+Just think of all the casinos that got outsmarted by online casinos, which allow their customers to gamble from practically any location, using promotions like the Masked Singer UK Bonus.
+Imagine how useful it would be if we applied the same principles to the process of hiring employees.

 No more discrimination based on race, gender, location or character